FOTOfusion 2023 - Saturday Schedule

 Computer Lab 315

-Using the Masking/Local Adjustment Tools to Take Your Images Beyond the Ordinary with Lewis Kemper
+Using the Masking/Local Adjustment Tools to take your images beyond the ordinary with Lewis Kemper

 ©Lewis Kemper

-Learn how to use the new features of the masking tools, including: Select Subject and Select Sky Color Range and Luminance Range and how to Intersect and Invert these selections for greater control and the old standbys - Graduated Filter, Adjustment Brush, and the Radial Filter to set your images apart from the crowd.
-Ansel Adams used to say, “The negative is the score and print is the performance.”
-In today's digital world, the raw file is the score and your post-processing is the performance.
+Recently Adobe made some big changes to Lightroom and Adobe Camera Raw.
+These changes make it easier than ever to work on localized areas in your images.
+Learn how to use the new features of the masking tools including Select Subject, Select Sky Color Range, Luminance Range and how to Intersect and Invert these selections for greater control and the old standbys - Graduated Filter, Adjustment Brush, and the Radial Filter to set your images apart from the crowd.
+Ansel Adams used to say, “the negative is the score and print is the performance.”
+In today’s digital world, the raw file is the score and your post processing is the performance.
 Learn how to use the tools found in both Adobe Camera Raw and Lightroom to turn your score into a performance that will dazzle your audiences!
 Learn how to use these tools to accentuate the stars in your pictures and to control the lighting of your images.
 Lewis will demonstrate his technique for “flipping the light” to make your subject the strongest visual element in your pictures.
 Take the ordinary and make it extraordinary with these tips and techniques.

 Location: Digital Lab 1

-2:30 PM - 6:00 PM
+2:30 PM - 4:30 PM

 FOTOshoot 222